Easter: April 24th

 His feast day is April 24, the day he died in Dinan, France, in 1914.

-- Read "The priest who changed the way we treat the mentally ill" at the Catholic Herald (requires registration).
+- Read Catholic Herald: "The priest who changed the way we treat the mentally ill".

 St. Wilfrid was a Northumbrian of noble birth.
 He was educated at Lindisfarne, and became infected with a love both for learning and the monastic life.
 When quite a young man he traveled to Canterbury and then to Rome.
 On his return, he founded monasteries at Ripon and Stamford, and became prominent as the successful protagonist of the Roman customs at the Synod of Whitby, 664 A.D.